 Robotics & Manufacturing prepares students for a wide variety of design, technology, and engineering positions across a range of industries.
-Certificate and associate of applied science options are available in 3D printing, automated systems & robotics, electronics technology, engineering drafting, industrial controls, machining, and welding.
-Throughout their program, students master the latest technologies from several disciplines, including computer-aided design, precision manufacturing, and industrial automation, allowing them to immediately contribute in the globally-competitive American manufacturing workforce.
+Certificate, associate of applied science, and bachelor of science completion degree options are available in 3D printing, automated systems & robotics, electronics technology, engineering drafting, industrial controls, machining, and welding.
+Throughout their program, students master the latest technologies from several disciplines, including computer-aided design, precision manufacturing, and industrial automation, allowing them to immediately contribute to the globally-competitive American manufacturing workforce.
 Dunwoody's lab spaces feature industry-leading equipment, much of it donated by industry partners.
 Instructors have industry experience and certifications.
 Graduates of these programs are prominent in the industry, with many top Minnesota manufacturing companies owned or operated by department alumni.
-Both evening and day programs are available for most programs.
+Both evening and day options are available for most programs.